 Release with static Pressure

 You can lean into a tennis ball to gently compress the trigger points.
-Usually, people take this approach for pain relief when the shoulder is chronically aggravated and they need relief.
+Usually, people take this approach for pain relief when the shoulder is chronically aggravated and needs relief.
 At that point, you need to be careful and avoid overworking the muscle.

 Some people prefer a little more aggressive approach.
 Generally, these folks like the “good pain” that they get from working the aggravated spot.
 In this case, those people need to be careful to avoid overworking this spot.
 Too much time or pressure will irritate the trigger point.
 If you do that, look at the stretching below.